keepsuit/php-liquid/README.md

 }
 ```

-If you implements the `MapsToLiquid` interface in your domain classes,
+If you implement the `MapsToLiquid` interface in your domain classes,
 the liquid renderer will automatically convert your objects to drops.

 ```php